ChrstphrHll/npc_gen/students/Levy Maendellyn.md

   int: 12
   str: 16
   wis: 15
-track: Assault
-trait: I work hard so that I can play hard when the work is done.
-trait1: Hospitable
-trait2: Sly
 year: 2
+guild: Burk
+partyID: 36
 ---
 # Levy Maendellyn
 ---
 ### Description
 - 2nd year Gnome Fighter in Burk
-- curly auburn hair that's parted to the left, Pale Blue eyes, and Brown skin
+- curly auburn hair that's parted to the left, Amber eyes, and Brown skin
 - Is Hospitable and Sly, and has Righteous as their ideal

 ### Organizations